BigLens/moodniko-backend/README.md

 # **MoodNiko**

-**MoodNiko** is an interactive mental health app designed to help users track their mood and find personalized content that can uplift and support them.
-Whether it's reading a book, listening to a podcast, watching a movie, or more, **MoodNiko** provides content recommendations based on your mood and preferences.
+**MoodNiko** is a mood-based content generation app designed to support users' current emotional state through personalized content recommendations.
+Whether you're feeling happy, sad, anxious, or energetic, MoodNiko provides tailored content suggestions to enhance your current mood or help you transition to a more positive state.

 ---

 ## **Features**

-- **Mood Tracking**: Users can input their current mood and receive tailored content recommendations.
+- **Mood-Based Content**: Share your current mood and receive personalized content recommendations that match or uplift your emotional state
-- **Personalized Content**: Based on the user's mood, MoodNiko suggests content like books, movies, music, and podcasts to help improve their well-being.
-- **Soothing Messages**: After tracking their mood, users are greeted with calming and encouraging words.
-- **User Preferences**: Users can choose their favorite ways to unwind and receive relevant recommendations.
+- **Diverse Content Types**: Choose from various content types including:
+  - Music (via Spotify)
+  - Movies and TV Shows (via TMDB)
+  - Books (via GOOGLE BOOKS)
+  - Podcasts (via Spotify)
+- **Supportive Messages**: Receive encouraging words tailored to your current mood
+- **Personalized Experience**: Select your preferred content types for more relevant recommendations

 ---